Build habits that fit your life, not theirs

 Natural Lifestyle Letters

-If you are looking for chill Nordic simplicity in homemaking and natural living, from scratch recipes, and you are seeking ways to slow down to enjoy your life more, well sister, you have arrived in the right place!
-Welcome to Blue tea tile blog where I share with you intriguing and delicious from scratch recipes and ways to thrive with a simple Nordic lifestyle.
+If you are looking for Nordic simplicity in homemaking and natural living, tea and infusion recipes, and you are seeking ways to balance your energy naturally, well sister, you have arrived in the right place!
 You can be sure that when I am being too strict, straightforward, and overorganized a Nordic girl, my husband gives me a bit of a Moroccan easygoing, life-hugging perspective to take it easier.
-With that balance, the Blue tea tile blog is built on.
+With that balance, the Blue tea tile blog and the weekly Natural Lifestyle Letters broadcast are built on.

 Read more from Natural Lifestyle Letters

-Natural Living Bucket List Bucket List for January Hi Reader, If you missed the past months' Natural Living Bucket List, you can find it here: December.
-There's something magical at the beginning of the year.
-It is new and exciting.
-Anything is possible!
+Natural Living Bucket List 🌱 Bucket List for March Hi Reader!
+If you missed the past months' Natural Living Bucket List, you can find it here: February.
 Here is your seasonal Natural lifestyle inspiration dose for this month.
-In January is time to to both dream away and ground yourself, feeling that you are in the right place on your path.
-Inventory and declutter home The beginning of the...
+March is the time when nature starts to slowly wake up.
+This is the moment to continue your garden plans and sow some seeds indoors, especially if you are in the northern hemisphere, where the summer and growing season are short.
+Dye eggs with tea Easter is just around...